 7. Water Cycle in Action DIY

-Use a recycled plastic bottle or a plastic sandwich bag with blue-tinted water to build a miniature model of the water cycle.
+Use a plastic sandwich bag with blue-tinted water to build a miniature model of the water cycle.
 By placing the project in a sunny place, kids will easily see evidence of the water cycle happening before their very eyes.
-Having them create their own water cycle will help them understand the process so much better than just hearing or reading about it.

 8. Weather Observations Book